-

 Description

-Lupeol measurement quantifies this naturally occurring pentacyclic triterpene, present in many medicinal plants and vegetable oils such as neem ( Azadirachta indica ), aloe ( Aloe vera ), olive, grape and birch.
-Used for its anti-inflammatory, antioxidant and healing properties, lupeol is a marker of quality and biological activity in plant extracts and cosmetic or nutraceutical formulations.
+Lupeol analysis quantifies this naturally occurring pentacyclic triterpene, found in numerous medicinal plants and vegetable oils such as neem ( Azadirachta indica ), aloe vera , olive, grape, and birch.
+Used for its anti-inflammatory, antioxidant, and healing properties, lupeol serves as a marker of quality and biological activity in plant extracts and cosmetic or nutraceutical formulations.

 This analysis is carried out by HPLC or LC-MS/MS , reference methods for the precise quantification of triterpenes in complex matrices of natural origin.